-Instead of using buzzwords such as “Creative” you especially if you are looking for a job in a creative industry just say how your creativity will contribute to the company’s growth.
+Instead of using buzzwords such as “Creative” especially if you are looking for a job in a creative industry just say how your creativity will contribute to the company’s growth.

 Use action verbs

 As much as buzzwords are discouraged, there are some powerful words you are highly encouraged to use for example “achieved”, “advised”, “delegated”, “chaired”, “controlled”, “coordinated” and other similar words.
-These words send a message that you actually did something.
+These words send a message that you did something.
 They send the message straight up.